mas-bandwidth/gafferongames/content/post/packet_fragmentation_and_reassembly.md

 Now we are ready to start putting interesting things in our packets and sending them over the network, but immediately we run into an interesting question: _how big should our packets be?_

-To answer this question properly we need a bit of background about how packets are actually sent over the Internet, and the concept of MTU.
+To answer this question properly we need a bit of background about how packets are actually sent over the Internet.

 ## Background